ARTbio/startbio/docs/Run-Galaxy/index.md

     numerous samples require 1 Tera-bytes or more.

     When you administrate your Galaxy server, you control your storage space.
-Of course, since nothing in free in this world, keep in mind that you will have to support for the cost of this storage.
+Of course, since nothing in free in this world, keep in mind that you will have to assume the cost of this storage.

 2. **Isolation.**

-    If you control a Galaxy server for a given analysis project and only for this project, you can argue that you benefit from an analysis environment that is isolated.
+    If you administer a Galaxy server dedicated to a single analysis project, you can argue that you benefit from an analysis environment that is isolated.

 3. **Accessibility and Reproducibility**